Alternate Crop to Paddy is also a Need to Stem Air Pollution: Dr Bhure Lal

 He also came out with a suggestion that the paddy stubble could also be utilized for commercial applications with suitable technologies in place that could prove to be win-win for both farmers and industry including consumers.

-However, the Chairman, EPCA also emphasized that the paddy stubble should be converted into fertilizer within a time span of 25 days which can be merged into the soil for higher fertility.
+However, the Chair, EPCA also emphasized that the paddy stubble should be converted into fertilizer within a time span of 25 days which can be merged into the soil for higher fertility.
 The current practice though it is prevalent not widely in Punjab and Haryana takes 45 days whereas the farmers would find it of use provided the time taken for the intended purpose is restricted within 25 days for which he appealed to the researchers and scientists to come out with a solution for this and also emphasized that crop residue can be converted into an assets as fertilizer.

-Among other who also present on the occasion comprised Additional Commissioner, Department of Agriculture, Cooperation & Farmers Welfare, Mr V N Kale; Head, Division of Agriculture Engineering, Dr Indra Mani Mishra; Sr Principal Scientist & Head, CSIR-NEERI Delhi Zonal Centre, Dr S K Goyal; Chairman, Water & Solid Waste Management Committee, PHDCCI, Mr Varun Gupta and its Secretary, Ms Kanchan Zutshi.
+Among other who also present on the occasion comprised Additional Commissioner, Department of Agriculture, Cooperation & Farmers Welfare, Mr V N Kale; Head, Division of Agriculture Engineering, Dr Indra Mani Mishra; Sr Principal Scientist & Head, CSIR-NEERI Delhi Zonal Centre, Dr S K Goyal; Chair, Water & Solid Waste Management Committee, PHDCCI, Mr Varun Gupta and its Secretary, Ms Kanchan Zutshi.

 Koteshwar Prasad Dobhal